DeSciL/Qualtrics/Panel/Panel.md

 Notes:
 - [Generating Unique Survey Links](http://www.qualtrics.com/university/researchsuite/distributing/more-distribution-methods/generating-unique-survey-links/)

-#### 5. Create the code list
+#### 5. Create the final code list

 In step five, you have to extract the access codes (passwords) and exit codes and merge them into a DeSciL code file with the following function:

      Get-CodesFromQualtricsPanel -Path "Survey1-AccessCodes.csv"

-This will generate the final code file "Survey1-Codes.csv" you have to submit to DeSciL staff.
+This will generate the final code file "Survey1-Codes.csv" which you have to submit to DeSciL staff.
 It should have the following format:

 |AccessCode      | ExitCode        | Id |